VictorOdede/scan-to-pay/README.md

 This is a React Native android app that allows the user to scan a QR code to pay for goods/services using M-PESA.

 # Overview
 This app scans a merchant QR-Code embedded with the payment amount.
-Once the QR code is scanned, the transaction data is then sent to the server which returns a payment prompt to the user.
-The user then enters their PIN to complete the transaction.
-This app automates away all the repetitive steps making the checkout process faster.
+Once the QR code is scanned, the transaction data is then sent to the server which returns a payment prompt to the customer.
+The customer then enters their PIN to complete the transaction.
+This app automates away all the repetitive steps making the checkout process up to 3x faster.

 # Installation
 If you do not want to run the project locally, I have deployed this app on the Google Play store and it can be accessed publicly at https://play.google.com/store/apps/details?id=com.slickvik99.lipa